paulwizviz/go-web/README.md

 ## How do I see the sample app in action?

-1. Assuming you have already clone this project, click on this [doc](./docs/Build.md) and follow the steps to build a representative production native app.
+Follow these steps:

+1. Build the sample app (please refer to [doc](./docs/Build.md) for instruction

-2. Open an terminal and navigate to `./build/package/<platform of your choice>`.
+2. Open an terminal and navigate to `./build/package/<platform of your choice>`

-3. Activate the app `go-react` (for macOS and Linux) or `go-react.exe` (for windows).
-By default the app will run require port 80 to be available.
+3. Activate the app `go-react` (for macOS and Linux) or `go-react.exe` (for windows)
+NOTE: By default the app will run require port 80 to be available.
 If you need the app to use other ports type the command `go-react --help`.

 4. Assuming you have no problem with STEP 3, open a browser with url to `localhost`.